Financial Interface for behavior change

 Overview

-User Research Methods at University of Maryland's Human Computer Interaction program, I along with 4 team members were tasked with performing a research study among recent graduated/working young adults to determine their financial behaviors, concerns, stresses and goals while also discussing their preferences when it comes to use of mobile applications [or software applications.
+I along with 4 team members were tasked with performing a research study among recently graduated/working young adults to determine their financial behaviors, concerns, stresses, and goals while also discussing their preferences when it comes to use of mobile applications [or software applications].
 After this, the goal was to present a financial interface which will helps users navigate through their financial standing and obtain tips and recommendations based on their financial activity and condition.

 Research Study & Design Of Financial Interface